vJourneyman/lakgraph/content/GM Rob Blake speaks to the media before the 2022-23 Regular Season.md

+major injuries that some of these guys were able to step in and play those minutes and and now we I think we're in that same situation now we know that

+> Q: do you feel like you're situated today do you feel like your strategy for running the club over the last few seasons has put you in a position of strength that you are glad you did that
+>
-major injuries that some of these guys were able to step in and play those minutes and and now we I think we're in that same situation now we know that do you feel like you're situated today do you feel like your strategy for running the club over the last few seasons has put you in a position of strength that you are glad you did to that yeah I think we're in a spot where we continue to build on it you know the roster is starting to take that shape um you know the you know we've talked a lot about younger players the last few years or not but now they're getting they're getting some of the games in they're getting uh you know where there's time in the American League or valuable time in the playoffs to to become not only players in our lineup but help us start winning big picture for seeing here but now you're obviously more tighter against the cap than whatsoever how do you just look at in terms of managing the cap over the season and maintaining the kind of flexibility that you want to be able to have if and when in season moves yeah yeah or well it's a day-to-day basis
+> A: yeah I think we're in a spot where we continue to build on it you know the roster is starting to take that shape um you know the you know we've talked a lot about younger players the last few years  but now they're getting they're getting some of the games in they're getting uh you know whether it's time in the American League or valuable time in the playoffs to to become not only players in our lineup but help us start winning

+> Q: Rob bit of a big picture that we're seeing here but now you're obviously more tighter against the cap than whatsoever how do you just look at in terms of managing the cap over the season and maintaining the kind of flexibility that you want to be able to have if and when in-season moves or...
+>
+> A: yeah
+yeah well it's a day-to-day basis
-Jake Goldberg runs a lot of that on our you know or in the back room here and he provides an update on every day and and and where we are at the cap the type of
+[[Jake Goldberg]] runs a lot of that on our you know or in the back room here and he provides an update on every day and and and where we are at the cap the type of